aldhosutra/klayr-did/packages/lisk-did-module/docs/did-method-spec.md

 4. `sender` sends valid transaction with `signer` field which present in target's DID controller, that have `authentication` relationship with signer's DID.
 In this case `signature` field becomes unnecessary.
 5. target's DID controller is `sender` DID with `address` namespace that have `authentication` relationship available.
 In this case both `signer` and `signature` field becomes unnecessary.

 Nonetheless, there exists a distinct scenario for authorized `deactivate` operations, where the authorized `sender` or `signer` must be the final controller of the designated target DID.
-Additionally, the target DID must have all its available keys removed.
+Additionally, `sender` or `signer` must control the last key, if not, the target DID must have all its available keys removed.

 ### `authorize` Method and Endpoint